Dave031387/TextTemplateProcessor/README.md

 - **@+1** - This is a normal right tab control code with a tab value of 1.
 When this code is processed the current indent amount will be increased from 6 to 8 spaces (adding 1 tab to the current indent amount).
-- **@-2** - This is a normal left tab control code with a tab value of 2.
+- **@-2** - This is a normal left tab control code with a tab value of -2.
 When this code is processed the current indent amount will be decreased from 6 to 2 spaces (removing 2 tabs from the current indent amount).
 - **@=2** - This is a normal absolute tab control code with a tab value of 2.
 Two tabs contain a total of 4 spaces (tab value of 2 multiplied by the current tab size value of 2).
-The current indent amount will therefore be set to 4 spaces.
+The current indent amount will therefore be set to 4 spaces regardless of its current value..

 > [!NOTE]
 > *The current indent amount can never be less than zero.
-If a normal left tab control code contains an tab value that would cause
+If a normal left tab control code contains a tab value that would cause
 > the current indent amount to go negative, the current indent amount will be set to zero instead.*

 The following table shows examples of the various tab control codes along with the impact on the current indent position and the generated